juliancwirko/smooth-scroll-top/README.md

 ### Smooth Window Scroll Top

-JavaScript browser component for scrolling the page to the top.
+This is a JavaScript browser component for scrolling the page to the top.
+The page will scroll when the user clicks the button attached to the bottom of the page.
 Useful for blogs and content-based sites.
-ES6 modules only.
+ES2020 modules.

 ### Demo

 1. clone the repo
-2. in the project run `npm run build && npm run dev:server` or `npm run dev:watch`
+2. in the project run `npm install`
+2. then run `npm run build && npm run dev:server` or `npm run dev:watch`
 3. go to localhost:3000

 ### Usage